AnnaGerber/little-bits-js/1.blink/instructions.md

 You can find a copy of this code in [1.blink/blink.js](./blink.js)

+Run the code from the terminal e.g.

+    node 1.blink/blink.js

 ### What you'll see

 A Light Emitting Diode (LED) converts electrical energy into light.
 The `strobe` function blinks the LED module on and off by varying the signal on the I/O pin to which the LED is connected between on (5V) and off.